BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 }
 ```

-You can also reuse the `onBindViews` method to create multiple different pages.
+You can also reuse the `onBindPageView` method to create multiple different pages.

 The order of the pages is determined by the order in which they were created.